bibizio/cv/README.md

 You can change the layout of your cv using the name in the [front matter](https://jekyllrb.com/docs/front-matter/) of **_every_** index.md file.

-The _title_ of the file should be you name (it will be used for the PDF filename also).
+The _title_ of the file should be you name (it is also used to form the PDF filename).

 I created a couple more layouts for fun (and I probably will improve them)¸ but I'm not a Web Designer...